KuiToi/KuiToi-PyLib/README.md

 # KuiToi-PyLib
-Library for highlighting of KuiToi Server
+Library for highlighting of KuiToi Server API

+(Not ready)